Loop-erased partitioning of a network: monotonicities & analysis of cycle-free graphs: Main results: monotonicities emergent partition on sparse graphs

 Here $U_{n-1}$ denotes the $n-1$-th degree Chebyshev polynomial of the second kind. \end{theorem}

 As can be appreciated in the proof, the above different representations reflect different computational methods suited for the random forest.
-We notice that for $q=1$ evaluating this partition function corresponds to counting the number of rooted forests of the path graph, as previously derived in~\cite{chebotarev2008goldenratio}.
+We notice that for $q=1$ evaluating this partition function corresponds to counting the number of rooted forests of the path-graph, as previously derived in~\cite{chebotarev2008goldenratio}.

 One of the messages of this paper is that having an explicit characterization of a simple given geometry can be useful to derive information on some more involved geometry.
 The next corollary shows one such very simple instance by expressing the partition function on the torus in terms of partition functions of the simpler path-graph.